strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 At this point, requests are being proxied properly, but we do not enforce any type of security on auth server.
-Only authenticated users should be allowed to access the notes stored on the resource server.
+Only authenticated users should be allowed to access to the notes stored on the resource server.

 ####Configure the `loopback-component-oauth2` middleware